kgreen14/atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 This app will allow customers to browse a list of products (sneakers, in this case), add those products to a cart, and save that cart as a past order once the purchase is complete.

+var product {
+  name: "Air Jordan",
+  description: "The original Air Jordan shoe",
+  price: $399,
+};
+These are great properties because all items I've bought online have a name so you know what you're buying, a description so you know detailed information about the product, and how much it cost.

+var orderItem {
+  product: "null"
+  quantity: 0,
+};
+Under orderItem it is a good idea to know how many of a product are being ordered incase someone wants more than 1 of that item.
+This way the cart knows how to calculate the cost and determine how many are being ordered.

+var order {
+  orderItems: [],
+  orderStatus: "No items in cart."
+  orderCompleteDate: "Incomplete"
+}
+In a cart (order), you can have multiple items being ordered at the same time.
+It is sensible to know the status of the order, and when it was completed incase of a returned item situation.

 > Answer here